TFC-Developers/skillzworld_public/Small of Shame.md

 ### Bad documentation
 The AMX Mod X documentation is very sloppy and is full of grammar and spelling errors and wrong information.
 Many pages are missing or aren't complete.
 It's often hard to judge whether the problem sits with the documentation or the library.
-In those cases it's probably both.
-An example is [fread](https://www.amxmodx.org/api/file/fread)'s return value, explained below.
+When that happens, it's probably both.

+- Formatting rules are undocumented.
+This is baffling, because it's an extremely important part of the standard library.
+[format](https://www.amxmodx.org/api/string/format), [formatex](https://www.amxmodx.org/api/string/formatex) and [\[MAX_FMT_LENGTH\]fmt](https://www.amxmodx.org/api/string/%5BMAX_FMT_LENGTH%5Dfmt) tell the reader to go find actual information by going to the documentation - in the documentation.
+Similarly, [console_print](https://www.amxmodx.org/api/amxmodx/console_print) and [console_cmd](https://www.amxmodx.org/api/amxmodx/console_cmd) do not have the due diligence to offer any information about what "formatting rules" are, or where information can be found about this special text format.
+	- The [SourceMod formatting rules](https://wiki.alliedmods.net/Format_Class_Functions_(SourceMod_Scripting)) can be referenced, however it's for a different standard library so differences are to be expected.

 - Documentation for [register_clcmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) and [register_concmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) completely lacks a description of the callback function it should receive.
 For an example of good documentation that does not have this problem, see [menu_create](https://www.amxmodx.org/api/newmenus/menu_create).
 	- The callback function for [register_clcmd](https://www.amxmodx.org/api/amxmodx/register_clcmd) should take a single parameter holding the calling player id: `public <name>(id)`